 Here are the 23 best things you can do in the city of Cologne:

-23. Have fun and get pampered at AQUALAND Freizeitbad
+23. AQUALAND Freizeitbad

 The Aqualand Freizeitbad is a water park complex with extensive water activities for kids and adults.
 This water park is located north of Cologne city.
 The Aqualand has many bathing and swimming options to offer.
 There is a bathing world, sauna world, spa world, and physical therapy world all inside the complex.